Transverse Momentum Balance and Angular Distribution of $b\bar{b}$ Dijets in Pb+Pb collisions: Theoretical framework

-where $\kappa=2T^{2}/{D_s}$, $D_s$ is the spatial diffusion coefficient which has been calculated in Lattice QCD with a range of value $2\pi TD_s\sim 3.7-7.0$~\citep{Francis:2015daa,Rapp:2018qla}.
-The four-momentum of the b quark is thus updated accordingly in the local rest frame been boosted to every time step.
-The inclusion of the last term $\vec{p}_g$ is to take into account the momentum modification induced by the gluon radiation based on the Higher-Twist scheme~\cite{Guo:2000nz,Zhang:2003wk,Zhang:2004qm, Majumder:2009ge}.
+where $D_s$ is the spatial diffusion coefficient.
+Over the years, $D_s$ is used as the parameter to represent the strength of the elastic interaction between the heavy quark and the thermal medium, it has been calculated by many theoretical models~\cite{Gossiaux:2009qf,Plumari:2011mk,Hosotani:2007kn,vanHees:2004gq}.
+We note that Lattice calculation predicted a range of the value of $D_s$ as $2\pi TD_s\sim 3.7-7.0$~\citep{Francis:2015daa,Rapp:2018qla}.
+The inclusion of the last term $\vec{p}_g$ in the momentum update equation is an effective treatment and it assume the radiative energy loss of the heavy quark is carried away by the radiative gluon.
+The calculation of such term is based on the Higher-Twist scheme~\cite{Guo:2000nz,Zhang:2003wk,Zhang:2004qm, Majumder:2009ge}, it can provide the radiative gluon spectrum:

-is the radiative gluon spectrum, where $x$ and $k_\perp$ are the energy fraction and transverse momentum of the radiated gluon, $M$ is mass of parent parton.
+where $x$ and $k_\perp$ are the energy fraction and the transverse momentum of the radiated gluon, $M$ is the mass of the parent parton.
 In addition, $C_s$ is the quadratic Casimir in color representation, and $P(x)$ is the splitting function in vacuum~\cite{Wang:2009qb}, $\tau_f=2Ex(1-x)/(k^2_\perp+x^2M^2)$ is the gluon formation time. $\hat{q}$ is the jet transport parameter proportional to the local parton density in medium when the jet probed.
-The space and time evolution of the medium will alter the value of $\hat{q}$ relative to its initial value $\hat{q}_0$ in the most center of the overlap region at the initial time when QGP formed.
-Therefore, $\hat{q}_0$ is the parameter controling the strength of the bremsstrahlung jet-medium interaction.
-Meanwhile, the product of the four momentum of the jet and the four velocity of the medium along the jet propagation path in the collision frame are also included.
+The time-space evolution of the QCD medium thus can be taken into account by altering the value of $\hat{q}$ relative to its initial value $\hat{q}_0$ in the most center of the overlap region at the initial time when QGP formed~\cite{Chen:2010te}.
+Therefore, $\hat{q}_0$ is the other parameter left controlling the strength of the bremsstrahlung jet-medium interaction.

-For the determination of the gluon radiation, we first determine whether the radiation happens or not, using the probability expressed as:

-If radiation occurs, the number of radiated gluon then would be sampled by a Possion distribution.
-Finally, the $x$ and $k_\perp$ could be sampled according to the radiative gluon spectrum in Eq.(4).
+In the simulation, the particles listed in the p+p events with the full vacuum parton-shower produced by SHERPA with their initial positions sampled from Glauber Model are served as the input of the in-medium evolution.
+The heavy quark will evolve in the QCD medium with the modified Langevin formalism described above in a fixed evolving time step when the position and momentum of the light quark update simultaneously.
+A Possion probability distribution is implemented to compare with uniform random number in order to determine whether the radiative energy loss occurs or not in a given Langevin evolution time step for both heavy and light quark, expressed as